 8. Keep everything on record

-Make sure you keep a copy of the letter for your records and at the end of the meeting, make some notes of what happened while it’s fresh in your mind.
+Make sure you keep a copy of the warning letter for your records and at the end of the meeting, make some notes of what happened and other relevant information while it’s fresh in your mind.

-9. Follow up
+9. Follow up with the employee

 If you’re expecting the employee to come back to you with a plan for improvement, make sure you specify the date that you want to see this by.

-10. Be consistent
+10. Be consistent across the business

-It’s important to remember to be consistent overtime.
+It’s important to remember to be consistent over time.
 If you’re going to issue a formal warning letter over certain behaviour, this standard must apply to all employees.

 Employment Hero offers templates for Formal Written Warning letters that are constantly reviewed by our Employment Specialists to help you get started.